gbitten/kernel-notes/kernel-gpio-api/index.md

 comments: true
 ---

+<div class="alert">Warning!
+This an working in progress article and its content may be incomplete and inconsistent.</div>

 **General-purpose input/output** (GPIO)<sup>[1]</sup> is simple but versatile mechanims present on many hardwares.
 To use it in the userspace, there is its sysfs interface<sup>[2]</sup>.

 ## References